Conflict TheorySecondary students aged 15-16 in grey blazers debate conflict theory in classroom with individual desks

 Conflict theory explained

 One critique is that conflict theory often neglects the importance of cooperation and consensus in social relations.
-While conflicts and power struggles do exist, social interactions are not solely driven by competition for resources.
+While conflicts and power struggles do exist, social interactions aren't solely driven by competition for resources.
 Cooperation and consensus play significant roles in shaping social relationships and maintaining stability within societies, yet these aspects are often overlooked or oversimplified in conflict theory.

 Another criticism is that conflict theory can sometimes oversimplify the diverse experiences within social groups.
 It tends to view social groups as homogeneous entities, overlooking the internal dynamics and complexities that exist within them.
 This oversimplification can limit our understanding of the multitude of factors that contribute to social inequalities and can hinder efforts to address these issues effectively.